Spectral theory of a mathematical model in Quantum Field Theory for any spin: Abstract

 \section{Abstract}

 In this paper we use the formalism of S.Weinberg in order to construct a mathematical model based on the weak decay of hadrons and nuclei.
-In particular we consider a model which generalizes the weak decay the nucleus of the cobalt.
+In particular we consider a model which generalizes the weak decay of the nucleus of the cobalt.
 We associate with this model a Hamiltonian with cutoffs in a Fock space.
-The Hamiltonian is self-adjoint and has an unique ground state.
-By using the commutator theory we get a limiting absorption principle from which we deduce that the spectrum of the Hamiltonian is absolutely continuous above the energy of the ground state and below the first threshold.
+The Hamiltonian is self-adjoint and has a ground state.
+By using the commutator theory we get a limiting absorption principle from which we deduce that the spectrum of the Hamiltonian is absolutely continuous above the energy of a ground state and below the first threshold.
+The coupling constant is supposed sufficiently small and no infrared regularization is assumed.